Digital Marketing

 ➡️ Your hosting provider (like Hostinger) often provides paid malware monitoring tools that alert you when your site is compromised.

 ➡️ If you’re using WordPress, install security plugins like Wordfence, Sucuri, or iThemes Security, which alert you in real-time when malware scripts or unauthorized changes are detected.
-This is especially useful when you’re trying to fix Japanese keyword hack issues quickly.
+This is especially useful when you’re trying to fix Japanese keyword hack fix issues quickly.

 ✅ Step 1: Check Google Search Console (GSC)